 - Only 15% fall below the poverty level

 While foster parents are not superhuman, they do super things by caring for children from hard places with significant disabilities, trauma histories, or other special needs.
 Often they care for these kids while the birth families get back on their feet.
 Not infrequently, though, this care is for the long-term since those who foster are also the ones who typically adopt most of the children who are adopted through foster care.

 Can you help a foster child find healing?

 It’s also interesting to note that the majority of the foster care within the system is actively being provided by only 20-25% of the foster parents.
 We need more foster parents!
 Could one of them be you?

 There you have it.
 The data shows that foster parents are pretty much the average Jo.
 Or Joe.
 We look at those numbers and see wide-open descriptions of a potential Mom or Dad.
 A description that could fit a good many of us.

 Those same numbers reveal some glaring needs and gaps in the system.
-For example, the system needs LGBT parents who are willing and able to meet the needs of the many kids in the foster care system who identify as LGBT.
+For example, the system needs LGBTQ+ parents who are willing and able to meet the needs of foster care youth who identify as LGBTQ+.
 Many states need more parents of color or Spanish-speaking foster families.